 For other products, our minimum order quantities vary slightly depending on the requirement, so please get in touch.

-The warranty period is 10 years for Flash Drives and 2 years for Power Banks beginning from the date of purchase as indicated on the invoice or receipt.
+The warranty period is 10 years for Flash Drives and 2 years for all other products beginning from the date of purchase as indicated on the invoice or receipt.
 The 10 year Flash Drive warranty is valid for orders made after August 10th, 2009.
 The warranty period for orders placed before that date is one year.

 What does the warranty cover?